HCY123902/PasoDoble/README.md

 ```
 export OPENAI_API_KEY="{your_api_key}"
-bash generate_sft.sh &> generate_sft_qwen3_14b.out &
+bash generate_sft.sh &> history_record/generate_sft_qwen3_14b.out &
 ```

 This creates a SFT dataset JSON object for the Proposer and another dataset JSON object prefixed with "solver_" for the Solver.
 You can then use libraries such as LLaMAFactory to separately supervise finetune a Proposer and a Solver from the same model of your choice.

 ## Training

 We tried 2 training settings that are both functional.
-For models smaller than 3B, we use 4 A100 80G GPUs (2 for vLLM and 2 for trainers).
-For 3B and 4B models, we use 8 H100 GPUs (2 for vLLM and 6 for trainers).
-The latter uses more parallel processes for the trainers, but other hyperparameters are kept the same.
+The first setting uses 4 A100 80G GPUs (2 for vLLM and 2 for trainers) and it works for models under 1B, and the second uses 8 A100 GPUs (2 for vLLM and 6 for trainers) and it works for 1B and larger models.
+The other hyperparameters are kept the same except for the number of parallel processes for the trainer.

 Set `SOLVER_MODEL_NAME` and `PROPOSER_MODEL_NAME` to the corresponding Solver and Proposer checkpoints after SFT.